salsadigitalauorg/shipshape/README.md

   shipshape [dir]

 Flags:
-  -e, --error-code      Exit with error code if a failure is detected (env: SHIPSHAPE_ERROR_ON_FAILURE) -d, --exclude-db      Exclude checks requiring a database; overrides any db checks specified by '--types' -f, --file string     Path to the file containing the checks (default "shipshape.yml") -h, --help            Displays usage information
+      --dump-config     Dump the final config - useful to make sure multiple config files are being merged as expected -e, --error-code      Exit with error code if a failure is detected (env: SHIPSHAPE_ERROR_ON_FAILURE) -d, --exclude-db      Exclude checks requiring a database; overrides any db checks specified by '--types' -f, --file strings    Path to the file containing the checks.
+Can be specified as comma-separated single argument or using --types multiple times (default [shipshape.yml])
+  -h, --help            Displays usage information
+      --list-checks     List available checks
-  -o, --output string   Output format [json|junit|simple|table] (env: SHIPSHAPE_OUTPUT_FORMAT) (default "simple") -t, --types strings   Comma-separated list of checks to run; default is empty, which will run all checks -v, --version         Displays the application version
+  -o, --output string   Output format [json|junit|simple|table] (env: SHIPSHAPE_OUTPUT_FORMAT) (default "simple") -t, --types strings   List of checks to run; default is empty, which will run all checks.
+Can be specified as comma-separated single argument or using --types multiple times
+  -v, --version         Displays the application version
 ```